Pawan-Johnson/Gullak-App/README.md

 This is the begining of an android application built to note you finances and provide saving advices.

-## PEOJECT IS STILL WORK IN PROGRESS
+## PROJECT IS STILL WORK IN PROGRESS